mozilla-services/socorro/e2e-tests/README.md

 __Use a different driver__

 [pytest-selenium] provides the ability to run tests against [many other][test envs] browser environments -- consider using a different driver executable or external provider.

+It is important to note that tests must pass with Firefox driver otherwise they will not be accepted for merging.

+    $ # tests must pass with Firefox driver before submitting a pull request
+    $ py.test --driver PhantomJS --driver-path `which phantomjs` ...

 __xvfb__